OFFLINE MEDICINE DATABASE

 • Works offline — the language pack (40–50 MB) is downloaded once for the whole system, after which translation runs without internet

-How synchronization behaves in practice
+How synchronisation works in practice

 Data lands in a local SwiftData store on your phone.
 That means access is immediate — millisecond response times, comparable to opening a note.

-When SPC is particularly useful
+When SmPC documentation is particularly useful

 A new prescription

-A child with fever
+A child with a fever

-SPC as part of a larger system
+SmPC as part of a larger system

 That’s the difference between an app that only knows the names of your medicines and an app that understands what they do.